Tata Power Completes Third ₹64 Crore Tranche in Bhutan Hydro Power Investment

 Project Capacity 600 MW

-This investment aligns with Tata Power's commitment to accelerating its transition towards clean and green energy.
-The 600 MW Khorlochhu Hydropower Project in Bhutan represents a significant addition to the company's renewable energy portfolio.
+The Khorlochhu Hydropower Project aligns with Tata Power's commitment to accelerating its transition towards clean and green energy.
+This 600 MW project represents a significant addition to the company's renewable energy portfolio and strengthens its position in the hydropower sector.

-The company has confirmed that this transaction does not fall under related party transactions, and no Indian governmental or regulatory approvals were required for this acquisition.
-However, KHPL has now become an associate company of Tata Power and consequently a related party.
+The transaction has been structured in compliance with SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+The company has confirmed that this investment does not fall under related party transactions, and no Indian governmental or regulatory approvals were required for this acquisition.
+KHPL has become an associate company of Tata Power following the investment.

 Historical Stock Returns for Tata Power